Rose Roberts

-Rose Roberts was a translator, poet, and writer of sermons.
+Rose Roberts (1730-1788) was a translator, poet, and writer of sermons.

 Life

 She had at least one sister as well as two brothers: one, Richard, was a headmaster and the other, William, was a poet.
-Roberts' family had roots in Abergavenny, but she herself seems to have lived in Bristol, Gloucester, then London.
+Roberts' family had roots in Abergavenny, but she herself seems to have lived in England, in Bristol, Gloucester, then London.

 Little is known of her life.
-She may have known Hannah More; her nieces were her friends.
+She may have known Hannah More as her nieces were her friends.